kent-map/kent/about.md

 ![](https://iiif.juncture-digital.org/thumbnail?url=https://raw.githubusercontent.com/kent-map/kent/main/images/maxsaunders.jpg)

-- twitter: @SaundersMax

 Professor Max Saunders is Interdisciplinary Professor of Modern Literature and Culture at the University of Birmingham.
 He was Director of the Arts and Humanities Research Institute at King’s College London.
 He studied at the universities of Cambridge and Harvard, and was a Fellow of Selwyn College, Cambridge.
 He is the author of _Ford Madox Ford: A Dual Life_ (2 vols, 1996; paperback 2012); _Self Impression: Life-Writing, Autobiografiction, and the Forms of Modern Literature_ (2010); and _Imagined Futures: Writing, Science, and Modernity in the To-Day and To-Morrow Book Series,_ 1923-31 (2019).
-He is the editor, with Sarah MacDougall of the Ben Uri Gallery and Museum, of Alfred Cohen – An American Artist in Europe: Between Figuration and Abstraction (2020).
+He is the editor, with Sarah MacDougall of the Ben Uri Gallery and Museum, of Alfred Cohen – An American Artist in Europe: Between Figuration and Abstraction (2020). @SaundersMax

 ## Malcolm Shifrin

 ![](https://iiif.juncture-digital.org/thumbnail?url=https://raw.githubusercontent.com/kent-map/kent/main/images/malcolm_shifrin.jpg)

-- twitter: @VicTurkBath

 Malcolm Shifrin, after ten years as a school librarian, moved in 1970 to be Deputy Media Librarian at the ILEA’s innovative Media Resources Centre.
 As Head of its Central Library Resources Service, he retired in 1985, just prior to Thatcher’s much lamented abolition of the ILEA.
-Becoming interested in the completely unresearched Victorian Turkish Bath, he gained an MA in Modern History at Royal Holloway, London and in 1999 began his ongoing website http://www.victorianturkishbath.org Arising from the publication of his 2015 book Victorian Turkish Baths, commissioned by Historic England, he was elected a Fellow of the Royal Historical Society.
+Becoming interested in the completely unresearched Victorian Turkish Bath, he gained an MA in Modern History at Royal Holloway, London and in 1999 began his ongoing website http://www.victorianturkishbath.org Arising from the publication of his 2015 book Victorian Turkish Baths, commissioned by Historic England, he was elected a Fellow of the Royal Historical Society. @VicTurkBath

 ## Hayley Smith

 ![](https://iiif.juncture-digital.org/thumbnail?url=https://stor.artstor.org/stor/c961a36c-9e4d-49e6-92aa-f422faeef95a)

-- twitter: @HayleySmith001

 Hayley Smith is a PhD student at Canterbury Christ Church University.
 Her research seeks to recover and re-examine the life and literary career of a neglected Victorian author, Thomas Anstey Guthrie (1856-1934), who wrote under the pen name “F. Anstey”.
 Her research interests include Victorian popular fiction, nineteenth-century children’s literature, the Gothic, and contemporary horror films.
+Twitter: @HayleySmith001

 ## Jacquie Stamp

 ![](https://iiif.juncture-digital.org/thumbnail?url=https://raw.githubusercontent.com/kent-map/kent/main/images/jstamp.jpg)

-- twitter: @jactweet99

 Dr Jacquie Stamp has completed a PhD in English Literature at Canterbury Christ Church University, where her research focuses on representations and perceptions of the Arctic in the Long-Nineteenth-Century.
 Having gained an MA in Dickens and Victorian Culture at the University of Kent in 2016, she maintains an active interest in all things Dickensian as well as in the history and condition of her adopted county.
 In the summer months, however, she can often be found dancing either Cotswold or Molly Style Morris at a variety of locations around the UK – and beyond.
+Twitter: @jactweet99

 ## Marnie Stanley

 ![](https://iiif.juncture-digital.org/thumbnail?url=https://raw.githubusercontent.com/kent-map/kent/main/images/marnie1.jpg)

-- twitter: @marnie_moonchild_

-Marnie Stanley is a student at Canterbury Christ Church University
+Marnie Stanley is a student at Canterbury Christ Church University.
+Twitter: @marnie_moonchild_

 ## Sheila Sweetinburgh